Temdog007/TemStream/README.md

 ### Future Work

+- [ ] Make server automatically update the link file on startup and shutdown
+- [ ] Allow Redis to be an optional way to store servers' status
 - [ ] Port to web browsers (using Emscripten)
 - [ ] Port to android
 - [ ] Figure out a way to record audio from processes on Windows

 ### Known Bugs